makeabilitylab/physcomp/advancedio/vibromotor.md

 ## Outline

 - Bring in Jonggi's work about looking at diff between motors
+- Go into my slides to find interesting haptic examples
 - Linear resonate actuators vs. ERMs

 - Coin or pancake motors: